strarsis/sage9-onepager-themefiles/README.md

 // ... to  redirect from pages assigned to front page to front page add_action( 'template_redirect', '\strarsis\Sage9Onepager\Helpers::redirect_included_pages_to_frontpage' );
 ````
+You can also just copy and adjust the code for the filter/action handlers in the [Helpers class](https://github.com/strarsis/sage9-onepager-lib/blob/master/Helpers.php).

 ## Usage
 Pages can be selected in Customizr.